-A wide range of accommodation services also falls within this category, including hotels and holiday parks.
+A variety of accommodation services also fall within this category, including hotels, hostels and holiday parks.
 Associated with hotels and core business operations are conferences and events, which provide considerable all-year-round employment opportunities.

 Travel and tourism graduates gain knowledge about products, structures and operations within the tourism industry, learning about tour operators, airlines, hotels and tourist boards.

 Through a combination of vocational and academic study you learn about the relationships between consumers and the providers of tourism services and about the issues relating to sustainability and social responsibility within tourism.

 The course also equips you with a range of transferable skills, including: